 These contentions had repercussions outside India too.
 His first solo exhibition in London closed prematurely on account of vandals’ spray painting on the major works in the gallery.

 Even in the film world, he attracted controversies.
 His film ‘Meenaxi: A tale of three cities’ was stopped from screening as some Muslim organizations argued that the music dislocated their belief in the Quran as certain words were taken directly from it.

 “Whenever you do new work which people don’t understand, they say it was done to create controversy”, Husain said once.
 These controversies, however, seem to be drab blemishes considering the contribution to art Husain has done.

-Controversies never stopped this self-taught revolutionary artist to go on and become one of the most acclaimed painters of the world.
+Controversies never stopped this self-taught artist to go on and he became one of the most acclaimed painters of the world.
 Also known as the ‘barefoot artist’, for his habit of avoiding shoes, some of his paintings have fetched over a million dollars in the international art market.
-Awarded the Padma Vibhushan in 1991, M F Husain remains one of the most celebrated and yet controversial painters of our times.
+Awarded the Padma Vibhushan in 1991, MF Husain remains one of the most celebrated and yet controversial painters of our times.

 Disclaimer: The images have been collected through Google image search.
 Copyright to the respective owners.